The Healing of Natalie Curtis

-Classically trained pianist and singer Natalie Curtis isolated herself for five years after a breakdown just before she was to debut with the New York Philharmonic.
-Guilt-ridden and songless, Natalie can't seem to recapture the joy music once brought her.
+Classically trained pianist and singer Natalie Curtis can't seem to recapture the joy that music once brought her.
 In 1902, her brother invites her to join him in the West to search for healing.
 What she finds are songs she'd never before encountered--the haunting melodies, rhythms, and stories of Native Americans.

 But their music is under attack.
-The US government's Code of Offenses prohibits American's indigenous people from singing, dancing, or speaking their own languages as the powers that be insist on assimilation.
+The US government's Code of Offenses prohibits America's Indigenous people from singing, dancing, or speaking their own languages.
 Natalie makes it her mission not only to document these songs before they disappear but to appeal to President Teddy Roosevelt himself, who is the only man with the power to repeal the unjust law.
-Will she succeed and step into a new song . . . and a new future?

-Award-winning author Jane Kirkpatrick weaves yet another lyrical tale based on a true story that will keep readers captivated to the very end.
+Award-winning author Jane Kirkpatrick weaves a lyrical novel based on a true story that captivates to the very end.

 "Jane Kirkpatrick at her finest, bringing to life a real woman from history, someone who wrestles with issues that are startlingly contemporary.
 Fair warning: once you begin this compelling tale, you won't be able to put it down."--Susan J. Tweit, author of Bless the Birds